Heroin Addiction Treatment & Detox in Arizona

 What Treatments are Available?

 Heroin addiction is one of the more difficult addictions to treat because of its withdrawal symptoms and cravings.
 But effective treatments are available.

 For example, behavioral and pharmacological therapies have been shown to restore normal brain function and behavior.

 In general, a treatment program for heroin addiction will include the following components:

 How Does The River Source Help?

 The River Source uses a holistic approach that incorporates behavioral, pharmacological and holistic therapies.

 Our goal is to get our patients clean and sober and then involve them in our inpatient treatment program.
 Here, they explore the underlying reasons for the addiction and its prevalence in their life.
 After treatment has been completed, all patients leave with a continuing care plan.

-If you would like to learn more about The River Source’s approach to treating heroin addiction, please contact us today.
+If you would like to learn more about The River Source’s approach to treating heroin addiction, please contact our Arizona rehab center today.
 We are here for you.